sukikrishna/Fault_Tolerant_Chat_App/ENGINEERING_NOTEBOOK.md

 #### Mar 25, 2025

 We mostly debugged some of the issues and errors we had related to crashing of the server and the comunication between server and client.
-We also worked on cleaning up the code base, adding missing docstrings and improving the code coverage to ~89%.
-We now have total 98 tests covering most of the edge cases and functions.
-Added sphinx documentation:
+Additionally, we cleaned up the codebase by completing missing docstrings and increasing test coverage.
+The test suite now includes 98 tests, covering most critical paths and edge cases.
+We also integrated Sphinx documentation for maintainability and better code navigation.

 ![alt text](img/docs.png)

+##### Work Completed

+- Server Stability & Communication
+    - Investigated and resolved issues causing server crashes during runtime.
+    - Improved the robustness of client-server interactions under various failure scenarios.

+-  Codebase Cleanup
+    - Added docstrings across all modules.
+    - Refactored functions for readability and modularity.

+-  Testing Improvements
+    - Increased total tests to **98**.
+    - Improved test coverage from ~85% to **~89%**.
+    - Added coverage for edge cases and fault-tolerant scenarios.

+-  Documentation
+    - Set up and configured Sphinx documentation.
+    - Structured module-level docs using `.. automodule::` with proper hierarchy.